 Fire-Resistant

-The burnt surface makes the wood more resistant to fire.
-It’s not fireproof, but it does help slow down burning.
+The charred surface makes the wood resistant to burning.
+It’s not fireproof, but it does help in slow down the burning.

 Unique and Cultural

 Shou Sugi Ban comes from Japan and has a long history.
-It adds a special, handcrafted feel and brings a bit of natural, rustic beauty to any space.
+It gives a room that special, handmade touch and a touch of natural, rustic beauty.

 Cons